 STEPPING INTO LEADERSHIP: ECLI III

-In the spring, you will add your voice to the ongoing professional conversation about how to best improve teaching.
-You will refine your practice, putting student work and community needs at the center, as you teach, reflect, and plan with intention.
-The five Saturday sessions include opportunities to continue learning with colleagues and to develop leadership skills by designing and leading a literacy-rich workshop for an audience that includes current and/or future teachers.
+Focusing on student and community needs, you will add your voice to the professional conversation about how to best improve teaching.
+You will develop new leadership skills by designing and leading a literacy-rich workshop for an audience that includes current and/or future teachers.